MoLAoS/Mandate/data/game/docs/readme.txt

 ATI card problems.

+In some versions of the Catalyst drivers, OpenGL selection mode is implemented by software, making it incredibly slow.
+Glest uses selection mode to select units using the mouse (and in versions prior to 3.1.2 to place buildings too), so selecting units makes the frame rate drop quite a lot, not to the point of making the game unlayable if you have a fast computer, but it is a very noticeable glitch.
+To fix this you can revert the video card drivers to Catalyst 7.9 or earlier.
+There are some more tricky things you can to if you want to keep your current driver version, please see our boards for more information.

-It seems to be a bug in some ATI OpenGL drivers that makes the game crash with certain card/driver configurations when using more than 1 light.
+Also, there seems to be a bug in some ATI OpenGL drivers that makes the game crash with certain card/driver configurations when using more than 1 light.
 Auto config  will detect this issue and turn off all secondary lights when it detects an ATI card.
 If you still want to try running the game using more than 1 light you can change this setting in the in-game options menu.

 Shadows.